Our Key Stage 2 School Day:

 All children in Key Stage 2 are provided with weekly words which they will be expected to take home to practise spelling.
 The type of words provided is dependent upon personal learning needs.
 We encourage children to practise spellings regularly each week, with the support parents/ carers where possible.
 For more confident spellers we suggest practising writing words within a sentence and checking the spelling is correct once applied in a context.
 Spellings children are requested to learn, will link to Literacy work children are completing in school.
 Each week children's knowledge of these words is assessed in school .

 Homework is a valuable opportunity for children to extend and continue their learning out-of-school hours.
-In Key Stage 2 we encourage children to conduct homework on a weekly basis and ensure that all allocated homework is purposeful; differentiated and engages pupils interests.
+In Key Stage 2 we encourage children to conduct homework regularly and ensure that all allocated homework is purposeful; differentiated and engages pupils interests.

-When appropriate, homework is distributed to children on a Friday and we ask that children return homework to school no later than the following the following Friday.
+Homework is distributed to children half-termly and we ask that children return homework to school no later than the specified date.

 Homework in Key Stage 2 usually consists of the following: